I love email newsletters. They’re how I stay up-to-date with news and updates from my industry, my network, and the world at large.

 CreativeMornings: Weekly highlights from their global series of inspirational talks, plus a curated roundup of resources for creative professionals.

 Dense Discovery: Similar to CreativeMornings, but with a technology bent.
 “A weekly newsletter helping web workers be productive, stay inspired, and think critically.”
-They’re a fairly new
+They’re consistently great.

 Farnam Street’s Brain Food: Deep thinking and long-form writing about personal and professional improvement.
 Fun fact: Shane Parrish (the author) is a fellow Canadian and former CSIS agent.
 More juicy deets in this profile piece from The New York Times.

 Jimmy Daly’s Swipe File: Content marketing at an enterprise level.
 We think about content in similar ways, complete with practical models and frameworks.
-If I’m introducing someone to content marketing, Jimmy’s blog and email course are two of the first things I’ll point them to.
+If I’m introducing someone to content marketing, I’ll point them to Jimmy’s blog and email course.

-MasterWP: One of the best WordPress-specific newsletters in existence.
+MasterWP: One of the best WordPress-specific newsletters.
 Ben and Alex curate a weekly digest of WordPress and web industry news, complete with personal essays and hot takes on topics that matter to WordPress users.
 Pairs nicely with Post Status.